benjamin-recht/benjamin-recht.github.io/_posts/2021-09-21-models-are-wrong.md

 blurb: 		  true
 ---

 Though I singled out a mask study [in the last post](https://www.argmin.net/2021/09/13/effect-size/), I’ve had a growing discomfort with statistical modeling and significance more generally.
-Statistical models are a way to account for a wide range of variables to predict effects that may vary across a population.
+Statistical models explicitly model the probability of outcomes of experiments in terms of specific variables of individuals in a population.
 Such statistical models bring with them a host of assumptions and powers.
 But when are they appropriate for deducing significance of the outcomes of experiments?
 Here, I’ll argue that they are almost never appropriate in most settings, and, moreover, they can result in confidence intervals that rarely contain the correct parameters.

 Note that in order to sample from some population, we need not assume that it is random.
 An experimenter can choose to sample one individual from a larger pool at random even when the pool is a deterministic collection.
 Similarly, the experimenter can randomly assign each member of the pool to a group for experimentation even when the pool is deterministic.
 We need not build a statistical model of our population in order to study it experimentally.